Website Last Updated

 Whitby provides plenty of diversity when it comes to fishing.
 From fishing aboard the many charter boats hoping for a record cod or ling from the many wrecks that adorn the North Sea, to fishing the Whitby piers, both into the outer side of the piers into the sea or to having a leisurely couple of hours fishing into the harbour for a nice sized Flounder or Plaice.

 There are some excellent charter boats plying their trade out of Whitby, skippered by some of the most experienced skippers in the UK.
-You are always in with a chance of a good catch aboard boats like Sea Urchin 2 skippered by Pete Rose, who has taken over from Mick Leonard.
+You are always in with a chance of a good catch aboard boats like Sea Urchin 2 skippered by Pete Rose.
 Pete is a local guy and is looking forward to keeping up the success that Sea Urchin has achieved.
 Sea Urchin is one of the top boats in the Whitby charter fleet and has a great reputation for being able to get you among the fish.
 Pete offers his anglers the choice to hire his rods and reels for their charter trip, saves having to bring loads of your own gear as he can also supply terminal tackle if needed.

 His reels and rods are